CARDAMOM-framework/CARDAMOM/MANUAL/CARDAMOM C developer guide.md

 *For matlab users*
 + Open CARDAMOM_RUN_MODEL.m and add the new model ID to the appropriate “if” statement (e.g. if CBF.ID==1000 || CBF.ID==1001;).

+(shall this be deleted? since for matlab users we are only extracting CBR.PARS, CBR.FLUXES and CBR.POOLS) From CARDAMOM_RUN_MODEL.m we get a CBR structure, we are only extracting CBR.PARS, CBR.FLUXES and CBR.POOLS for subsequent analysis.
+There's an updated, easy way to figure out output variable names, for your model ID:

+eg. if your model ID is 1100

+MD=CARDAMOM_MODEL_LIBRARY(1100,[],1);

+MD extracts parameters, fluxes, and pools names in the same order they were defined in your DALEC model source code.
+To calculate subsequent fluxes of interest, eg., NBE:

+mod.NBE = -CBR.FLUXES(:,:,MD.FLUX_IDs.gpp)+CBR.FLUXES(:,:,MD.FLUX_IDs.resp_auto)+CBR.FLUXES(:,:,MD.FLUX_IDs.rh_co2);

+MD.FLUX_IDs.gpp points to a numeric number that points to the exact dimension in the CBR.FLUXES, which is the modeled gpp.

 ### Add more parameters to the model.
 ```json